hunnyEscape/we-are-onchain/project_files.md

 					<div className="border-b border-dark-300 pb-4">
 						<h4 className="text-white font-medium mb-2">Which blockchain should I choose?</h4>
 						<p className="text-sm text-gray-400">
-							Polygon offers the lowest fees ($0.01-$0.1) and fastest transactions.
+							Avalanche offers low fees ($0.01-$0.1) and fast transactions.
 Ethereum is more expensive but widely supported.
 Choose based on your wallet and preference.
 						</p>
 					</div>